 11 July 1866: James Boyle born in Glasgow and started out playing for Towerhill

 before joining Celtic in 1890.
 He moved to Arsenal in 1893 and scored the goal which gave the club its first away point in the Football League

 11 July 1890: Alex Graham born.
 He played at first for several Scottish clubs before getting a trial with Woolwich Arsenal in December 1911, by when he was 21.
 He

 went on to play over 179 games for Arsenal.
 (See also here)

-11 July 1922: Angus McKinnon transferred to Charlton after 217 appearances in 14 years, and then in 1923 joined Wigan Borough who were then under the managership of former Woolwich Arsenal player Charlie Bell before moving on to New Brighton.
+11 July 1922: Angus McKinnon transferred to Charlton after 217 appearances in 14 years.
+In 1923 he joined Wigan Borough who were then under the managership of former Woolwich Arsenal player Charlie Bell before moving on to New Brighton.

 11 July 1956: Ralph Guthrie transferred to Hartlepools Utd, his home town club.
 He had only played twice for Arsenal, but was part of Hartlepools push for promotion following his return.